microsoft/mlops-template-for-azureml-sdk-v2/README.md

-# MLOps Basic Template for Azure ML CLI v2
+# MLOps Template for Azure ML SDK v2

 > **Note:**
 > This is a repo that can be shared to our customers.
 This means it's NOT OK to include Microsoft confidential